 Oat milk should keep in the fridge for about five days if properly wrapped.
 Then, when it smells awful, you’ll know it’s gone bad.

 What caused my oat milk to separate?

-With oat milk and several other dairy-free milk, separation is quite typical.
+With oat milk and several other dairy-free milks, separation is quite typical.
 Simply shake it before using it!